D-Kshitij/ames-demo-website/README.md

 Here’s a polished version of what you can add to your README to clearly explain the current status and usage instructions:

 ---
+## Backend Structure
+The app folder contains all backend-related code, databases, and configurations.

+Inside app, the routers/ames directory provides the core backend functionality required for this project.

+Other files and folders inside app are related to my personal projects and not essential for the basic setup.

 ## Note on Frontend and Backend Setup